Soccer-Argentina players face health inquiry ahead of Brazil match | Sports-Games

 Soccer-Argentina players face health inquiry ahead of Brazil match

-Brazilian health officials will visit the Argentina soccer team on Saturday to investigate whether their English Premier League players broke COVID-19 quarantine regulations ahead of Sunday's World Cup qualifier against Brazil.
-The top four qualify automatically for the World Cup.
-There has been anger in South America after several teams were deprived of key players for this month’s triple header of qualifiers.

-Brazilian health officials will visit the Argentina soccer team on Saturday to investigate whether their English Premier League players broke COVID-19 quarantine regulations ahead of Sunday's World Cup qualifier against Brazil.
+Brazilian health officials accused four Argentine footballers of breaking quarantine rules on Saturday and began an investigation that could lead to their exclusion from this weekend's World Cup qualifier between the two sides.
 The Argentina squad flew into Brazil on Friday, the day after beating Venezuela 3-1 in a World Cup qualifier in Caracas.

+Brazilian health officials accused four Argentine footballers of breaking quarantine rules on Saturday and began an investigation that could lead to their exclusion from this weekend's World Cup qualifier between the two sides.

 There has been anger in South America after several teams were deprived of key players for this month’s triple header of qualifiers.
 Brazil are without nine key men for the Argentina game, and other South American sides have also lost players due to a decision by some European clubs not to let their players travel to the continent.